From £104,0259

 MPG & RUNNING COSTS

 Consider freeing up a bit of time in your diary if you’re thinking of choosing a Range Rover because this is the sort of car you can spend quite a long time with on Land Rover’s configurator.
-With eight powertrains and two lengths and various trim levels to pick from, there are 37 base models to start with before you begin optioning – and one of those is available ‘from’ £178,220.
+With three types of powertrains with varying power outputs, two lengths of chassis and various trim levels to pick from, there are 32 models to start with before you begin optioning.

-Our take is that the Range Rover is best in a more modest (though the word modest is relative) specification like this one, around £100,000 before options.
+Our take is that the Range Rover is best in a more modest (though the word modest is relative) specification.

-CAP predicts the Range Rover will depreciate less over four years than its rivals, despite its diesel engine
+CAP predicts the Range Rover will depreciate less over four years than its rivals.

-Fuel consumption hovered in the low-30s during our testing.
+During our time in a D350, our fuel consumption hovered in the low-30s.
 The track test figure of 16.2mpg is more of an anomaly than it would be in most cars because in even spirited road driving it’s rather more than that, and while it wouldn’t go beyond 36mpg on a cruise, our average of 32.1mpg is easily achievable.

 VERDICT